How to Pitch

 Type Investigations is a nonprofit newsroom dedicated to transforming the field of independent investigative journalism.
 We produce high-impact reporting in partnership with print, broadcast, and digital media outlets — allowing us to bring our work to a wide range of audiences.

-Shrinking newsroom budgets have left an increasing number of reporters without the institutional support to pursue long-term investigative reporting.
-Our team provides journalists with expert editorial guidance; rigorous fact-checking; research assistance; and funds to cover their travel, time, and other reporting costs.
+To address these challenges, our team provides journalists with expert editorial guidance; rigorous fact-checking; research assistance; legal vetting; and funds to cover their travel, time, and other reporting costs.

 What stories are we looking for right now?